Pppp1116/content-license-policy/README.md

 - Be visible wherever the Content is used or displayed (e.g., video description, blog article, README, script header, PDF intro);
 - Not be hidden, minimized, or placed in an obscure location;
-- Not be removed in forks, mirrors, or translations.
+- Not be removed in forks, mirrors, or translations;
+- Not be presented in a way that falsely suggests that you are the primary or sole author of the underlying discovery or tweak.

 ### 4.1.
 License Notice Propagation